30 Gift Ideas For Triathletes in 2022

 3. Triathlon Training and Nutrition Books

-Training for a triathlon—whether a sprint or an Olympic distance—is a big undertaking which requires a ton of expertise and knowledge.
+Training for a triathlon—whether a sprint or an Olympic distance—is a big undertaking that requires a ton of expertise and knowledge.

 That’s why books make such a great gift for triathletes.
 There are a ton of great options to choose from, but we love The Triathlete’s Training Bible by Joe Friel, Triathlon Training in 4 Hours a Week by Eric Harr, and Strength Training for Triathletes: The Complete Program to Build Triathlon Power, Speed, and Muscular Endurance by Patrick Hagerman.